linhhonblade/OdooTraining/general-odoo/sales/sales.md

 - Destination Availability
 - The price of the delivery cost will be orange if we are using the price which is not following the rule we set up
 - The sequence in pricing tab of Shipping method (Based on rule) does matter
-- The firs one of the list will be the first to apply
+- The first one of the list will be the first to apply

 ## Delivery Lead Time (Customer Lead Time)